ntnunk/GTDataCollector/README.md

 challenges.

 ### Configuration
-Configuration is controlled via an XML file.
-The format of the file is as follows:
+Configuration is controlled via XML files.
+First is a "common" configuration file that contains Strava API information.
+This file should be set up per-user (user being a challenge administrator that's collecting data for a given challenge.) and contains the following format:

 ```xml
 <gtdata>